owengretzinger/meetingnotes/README.md

 - Different note templates
 - Integrate with Posthog for anonymous analytics (installs, opens, meetings created)
 - Onboarding screen to enable settings and set API key

+Todo:

+- check for funds / validity of openai api key
+- add padding to text inputs
+- add confirmation when clicking the copy button

 Later: